darklife/darkriscv/README.md

 The beautiful ASCII RISCV logo was produced by Andrew Waterman!
 [6]

-As long as the build works, it is possible start make changes, but my recommendation when working with soft processors is not work in the hardware and software at the same time!
-This means that is better freeze the hardware and work only with the software or freeze the software and work only with the hardware.
-It is perfectly possible make your research in both, but not at the same time, otherwise you find the *DarkRISCV* in a non-working state after software and hardware changes and will not be sure where the problem is.
+As long as the build works, it is possible start make changes, but my recommendation when working with soft processors is *not work* in the hardware and software *at the same time*!
+This means that is better freeze the hardware and work only with the software *or* freeze the software and work only with the hardware.
+It is perfectly possible make your research in both, but not at the same time, otherwise you find the *DarkRISCV* in a non-working state after software and hardware changes and you will not be sure where the problem is.

 ### "src" Directory